Currently, our main projects are:

 Tickets for the 2018-2019 raffle will be available from September through to December, 2018.

-Any worthy non-profit organisation wishing to know more about this self-help fundraiser should contact Con Bartsos on 9056 9151 or 0409 449 498 or send us a email.
-Click HERE
+Any worthy non-profit organisation wishing to know more about this self-help fundraiser should send us an email.
+Click here for contact form

 For fourteen years, Rotary has operated Bowelscan (now known as BowelCare), a cancer detection programme involving a simple self-administered test which can be done at home.